People

 Professor of Photon Science

-Senior Fellow, by courtesy, at the Hoover Institution
+Senior Fellow at Woods and, by courtesy, at the Hoover Institution

 Dr. Majumdar’s scientific interests and expertise spans, on one hand, fundamental science of transport and transformations of energy, mass and charge at the nanoscale, and on the other hand, large scale industrial and commercial energy systems.
 His research in the past has involved the science and engineering of nanoscale materials and devices, especially in the areas of energy conversion, transport and storage as well as biomolecular analysis.
 His current research focuses on redox reactions and systems that are fundamental to a sustainable energy future, multidimensional nanoscale imaging and microscopy, and an effort to leverage modern AI techniques to develop and deliver energy and climate solutions.